 To be considered for admission, an applicant must have a master's degree (or the equivalent) from a recognized university in a relevant discipline.
 Master's graduates in a range of humanities, social-science and applied-science disciplines are eligible for consideration for admission.
 As examples, master's graduates in geography, sociology, planning, landscape architecture, environmental science, capacity development and extension, and international development may be particularly suitable.
 Applicants who have not completed courses relevant to rural studies or gained experience in rural communities may be required to do so prior to admission or as part of initial phases of the PhD program.

-Admission to the program depends on the availability of Graduate Advisors and financial resources, and by the need to admit applicants from a variety of disciplines and backgrounds.
+The program's admission policy is governed by the availablity of graduate advisors and other resources, and by the need to admit applicants from a variety of disciplines and backgrounds.
+To determine advisor availability applicants should contact the Rural Studies Program Coordinator.
 The interaction of students with diverse backgrounds greatly enhances the multidisciplinary approaches in the program.
 The program also seeks to achieve the significant participation of women and Indigenous people.
 Applicants should consult with a potential Advisor before applying.
 The Program Assistant ensures that application files are complete for review by the Admission Committee.
 If that review is successful, the Program Coordinator confirms the willingness of the Advisor to take on the applicant, and recommends the applicant for admission to the Office of Graduate and Postdoctoral Studies.

 Each doctoral student has an Advisory Committee composed of faculty members from a range of disciplines pertinent to the field, specialization, and research topic.
 Each committee consists of at least three members.
 At least one of the committee members must be in a department other than that in which the student is registered.
 Committees are broadly-based with at least two major disciplines represented by its members.
 The Advisor and the Advisory Committee provide guidance to allow for the student’s intellectual growth in the program.